The Youngest Town in Maine is Still in Its Teens

 According to the town's website, the newest (youngest) town in Maine is Chebeague Island.
 Located off the coast of Falmouth, Maine, the island used to be a part of Cumberland.

-So, how young is it?
-According to the website, the island became its own community on July 1st of 2007.
-So, at the time of the writing of this article, it is less than 16 years old!
+But how young is it?
+According to the website, the island became its own community on July 1, 2007.
+At the time of the writing of this article, it is less than 16 years old!

 The website says, in part: